MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-understand.md

 Ensuring web application security is of paramount importance to protect against evolving cyber threats.
 [Azure Web Application Firewall (WAF)][azure-waf] and [AWS WAF][aws-waf] are fully managed web access firewall services that provide robust protection for web applications against threats and malicious attacks.

+### AWS Web Access Firewall (WAF)

 [AWS WAF][aws-waf] is a web application firewall that lets you monitor the HTTP and HTTPS requests that are forwarded to your protected web application resources.
 You can protect multiple AWS resources, and in particular web applications exposed via the [AWS Application Load Balancer][aws-alb].
 With AWS WAF, you have the ability to manage the access to your web applications.
 By defining specific conditions, such as the origin IP addresses or query string values, you can determine how your protected resource should respond to requests.
 This can include providing the requested content, returning an HTTP 403 status code (indicating Forbidden access), or even providing a customized response.

 AWS WAF provides the AWS Managed Rules for AWS WAF, which consists of a set of managed rulesets maintained by AWS.
 These rulesets include the AWS Core Rule Set (CRS) and the AWS Managed Rules for Common Vulnerabilities and Exposures (CVEs).
 Users can easily enable these rulesets to enhance the security of their web applications.
 [Learn more about AWS WAF managed OWASP rulesets](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html).
 AWS WAF also supports custom rules, which enable users to define their own rule sets using the AWS WAF Rule Language.
 This allows for precise customization and protection against application-specific vulnerabilities and attack patterns.
 [Learn more about AWS WAF custom rules](https://docs.aws.amazon.com/waf/latest/developerguide/waf-user-created-rule-groups.html).

 AWS WAF offers advanced bot control features that allow users to set rules to block or rate-limit automated bot traffic.
 It provides options to differentiate between good and bad bots using string matching or machine learning algorithms.
 [Learn more about AWS WAF bot control](https://aws.amazon.com/waf/features/bot-control/).
 In AWS WAF, you can create an [web access control list (web ACL)][aws-web-acl] to monitor HTTP(S) requests for one or more AWS resources.
 These resources can be  an [Amazon API Gateway](https://aws.amazon.com/it/api-gateway/), [AWS AppSync](https://aws.amazon.com/it/appsync/), [Amazon CloudFront](https://aws.amazon.com/it/cloudfront/), or an [Application Load Balancer](https://aws.amazon.com/it/elasticloadbalancing/application-load-balancer/).

 AWS WAF integrates with [Amazon CloudWatch][aws-cloudwatch], enabling users to monitor and visualize key metrics and log data related to their web applications and WAF rules.
 CloudWatch offers customizable dashboards, alerts, and automated actions, providing enhanced visibility into application security.
 [Learn more about AWS WAF monitoring](https://docs.aws.amazon.com/waf/latest/developerguide/logging.html)

+### Azure Web Application Firewall (WAF)

 [Azure Web Application Firewall (WAF)][azure-waf] that provides centralized protection of web applications from common exploits and vulnerabilities.
 WAF can be deployed with [Azure Application Gateway](/azure/web-application-firewall/ag/ag-overview), [Azure Front Door](/azure/web-application-firewall/afds/afds-overview), and [Azure Content Delivery Network (CDN)](/azure/web-application-firewall/cdn/cdn-overview) service from Microsoft.

 The Azure WAF comes with a preconfigured, platform-managed [OWASP (Open Web Application Security Project) ruleset](https://owasp.org/www-project-modsecurity-core-rule-set/) that provides protection against various types of attacks, including cross-site scripting and SQL injection.
 As a WAF administrator, you have the option to write your own [custom rules](/azure/web-application-firewall/ag/custom-waf-rules-overview) to enhance the core rule set (CRS) rules.
 Azure WAF also supports a [Bot Protection ruleset](/azure/web-application-firewall/ag/bot-protection-overview) that you can use to prevent bad bots from scraping, scanning, and looking for vulnerabilities in your web application.
 The Azure WAF can be configured to run in the following two modes:

 - Detection mode: Monitors and logs all threat alerts.
 You turn on logging diagnostics for Application Gateway in the Diagnostics section.
 You must also make sure that the WAF log is selected and turned on.
 Web application firewall doesn't block incoming requests when it's operating in Detection mode.
 - Prevention mode: Blocks intrusions and attacks that the rules detect.
 The attacker receives a "403 unauthorized access" exception, and the connection is closed.
 Prevention mode records such attacks in the WAF logs.